 The error is often linked to self-signed or corporate certificates, particularly with Git.
 (Self-signed certificates are mainly used in testing or development environments and are not verified by trusted Certificate Authorities.
 Git may throw an error when encountering such certificates.

-Corporate organizations often have their own Certificate Authorities, but these certificates may not be trusted by external services like Git, leading to the same error.)
+Corporate organizations often have their own Certificate Authorities, which may not be trusted by external services like Git, leading to the same error.)
 Visual Studio Code users may encounter it due to a misconfigured certificate path on their machine.

 To fix the SSL/TLS error – “SSL Certificate Problem: Unable to get Local Issuer Certificate,” you can perform any one of the methods mentioned below.